tolgafguler/eCommerceBackendSpringApp/README.md

 # Backend of an e-commerce site in the simplest context.
-I provide simple CRUD actions according to requirments new features can be built on it.
+I provide simple CRUD actions.
+According to requirments new features can be built on it.
 # E Commerce Backend Spring App

 ## REST Endpoints